Emily Watson: Personal life

-Watson married Jack Waters, whom she had met at the Royal Shakespeare Company, in 1995.
+Watson married Jack Waters in 1995, whom she had met on a bus while working at the Royal Shakespeare Company.
 Waters is a former actor who now works as a potter.
 They have a daughter born in 2005, and a son in 2009.
 They live in Greenwich, London.

 Watson is a supporter of the children's charity the NSPCC.
 In 2004, she was inducted into the society's hall of fame for spearheading the successful campaign to appoint a Children's Commissioner for England.
 Receiving her award in the crowded House of Commons, she spoke out against the possibility that the Children's Commissioner become a figurehead with little real power.
 She is also one of the patrons of the London children's charity Scene & Heard.
 In April 2018, Watson presented Maternity Worldwide as her chosen charity on the BBC Radio 4 Appeal.

+In May 2026 Watson was the guest for BBC Radio 4's Desert Island Discs.